-So an artificial intelligence wants to wipe out human civilisation.
-I believe this is highly unlikely that such an entity would go down this path, but let’s just say Archos did decide to do it.
+So some kind of artificial intelligence wants to wipe out human civilisation.
+I believe this is highly unlikely that such an entity would go down this path, but let’s just say Archos or any one of the above entities did decide to do it.
 The book describes, in great detail, how it would instigate and execute such an eradication program.
-But before we even get to that stage, what technological environment would Archos R-14 require to be able to embark on such an operation
+But before we even get to that stage, what technological environment would Archos R-14 require to be able to embark on such an operation?

 For any robocaust to occur, the following parameters must be met before some ‘sentient’ artificial intelligence can instigate the rise of machines.